top of page

 • Do vinegar and brown paper have some other connotations?

-• Why did he not bother about Jill, or help her after the fall?
+• Why did he not bother about Jill or help her after the fall?
 Did she survive?

 (Time: 1 minute)

-Wish we had this click facility to decode the stories that keep replaying in our heads.
+I wish we had this click facility to decode the stories that keep replaying in our heads.
 They continue to be repeated and misinterpreted in society, through us.

 MYTHOLOGY

-I wish they had asked uncomfortable questions.
-If the women in that day and age, did not step out of the ‘palace of honor’, who was responsible for the impregnation?
-Was that guy killed or punished?
-The father would have got a foretaste of his future responsibilities, and would perhaps, have changed his parenting style.
-They did not, and the story lived in their psyche for long, leading to repressed personalities.
-Women who live in fear of being punished for another’s crime, without being given a hearing, do not complain or protest.
-Their presence on the scene of crime, is flung back at them, as an allegation of ‘crossing boundary lines’.
-This is responsible for many of the social evils, and crimes against women that we witness today.
+They did not; the story lived in their psyche for long, leading to repressed personalities.
+Women who live in fear of being punished for another’s crime without being given a hearing do not complain or protest.
+Their presence on the crime scene is flung back at them as an allegation of ‘crossing boundary lines’.
+This is responsible for many of the social evils and crimes against women that we witness today.

 Why is mythology still relevant?